Maneesh334/maneesh334.github.io/content/featured/NESEmulator/index.md

 showInFeatured: true
 ---

 Leveraged Rust and SDL2 to build and run an emulator for the NES(Nintendo Emulator System).
-Currently supports first-gen static screen games like Donkey Kong and Pac-Man.
+Supports all games from Donkey Kong to Super Mario Bros!